max-kay/pba/report/report.typ

 = Discussion
 In @e_plot phase transitions can be clearly recognized.
+In the plot of the derivative of the internal energy with respect to temperature we can see the limitations of the Monte Carlo method at lower temperatures.
+This is to be expected as the at lower temperatures more ordered structures are expected. and the structure might be in a local minimum of energy which cannot be left because of the low thermal energy.
 The change of the structures can be seen in the diffraction pattern in @patterns.
+As expected we see very diffuse scattering at higher temperatures, while the diffraction patterns become more ordered at lower temperatures.
+The most surprising diffraction pattern was a)

 If further work on the simulation was to be made measurements of more different characteristic of the system might show more phase transition which cannot be interpreted from only the measurement of the energy of the system.

-Furthermore the simulation could be generalized to include more distant neighbor interactions to create a better approximation of the real crystals
+Furthermore the simulation could be generalized to include more distant neighbor interactions to create a better approximation of the real crystals.

+#bibliography("sources.bib")

 #pagebreak()